twiecki/WhileMyMCMCGentlySamples/content/2014-1-2-Visualizing-MCMC.md

 right plot shows the trace of the *marginal* posterior of the `slope` parameter.
 Each point represents a sample drawn from the posterior.
 At 3 quarters of the way I added a thousand samples to show that they all sample from the posterior eventually.

-As you will see, there is quite some correlation between `intercept` and `slope` -- if we believe in a higher intercept we must also believe in a lower slope (which makes geometrical sense if you think how lines could fit through the point clouds).
-This often makes it difficult for the MCMC algorithm to converge (i.e. sample from the true posterior).

 ## Metropolis-Hastings

 First, lets see how our old-school Metropolis-Hastings (MH)